If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 Read more about vaginas and vulvas.

 Sex has historically been presented as two categories: male and female.
 However, sex is a spectrum.
 Some people are intersex, which means they have a variation of sex characteristics (genitals, chromosomes, internal reproductive organs, etc.) that don’t align with traditional ideas of male/female bodies.
+Find out more about being intersex here.

 Gender is a collection of socially constructed ideas about human behaviour, actions and roles in relation to ideas of ‘masculinity’ and ‘femininity’.